bibanon/android-development-codex/Devices/Android-Devices/Google-Experience/ASUS-Nexus 7/ASUS-Nexus-7.md

 ## Sections

-Follow these guides below to start your adventure in Android modding.
+To start your adventure in Android modding, follow the below guides in order.

 ### Glossary